 Stanley Park features a wide range of things to see and do plus outstanding views from the surrounding seawall

-At 1001 acres Stanley Park, located immediately north of downtown Vancouver, is one of the largest urban parks in the world.
-Attracting more than 8 million visitors every year it is rated the number one urban park in the world.
+At 1001 acres, Stanley Park, located immediately north of downtown Vancouver, is one of the largest urban parks in the world.
+Attracting more than 8 million visitors every year it has been rated the number one urban park in the world.

 Largely surrounded by seawater, Stanley Park is famous for its 8 km seawall which you can walk, cycle or rollerblade around.
-As you make your way around the seawall you will enjoy superb views of different parts of Vancouver including the north shore mountains and the Lions Gate Bridge.
+As you make your way around the seawall you will enjoy superb views of different parts of the city including the north shore mountains and the impressive Lions Gate Bridge.
 I would highly recommend walking or cycling at least a portion of the seawall.
-Bicycle rentals are available near the Georgia Street Entrance.
+Bicycle rentals are available near the Georgia Street entrance to the park.

-Lost lagoon, located on the city side of the park, is home to many species of waterfowl and is also surrounded by a nice walking trail.
-On pleasant days you will find local artists displaying their paintings at the 'Painters Circle".
-There are many wilderness trails winding throughout the interior forests of the park where you will find Beaver Lake, a large pond with a rich ecosystem.
-There is a large outdoor swimming pool overlooking the sea at second beach.
-Families with children will love the Stanley Park Miniature Railroad.
+At the south end of the park where it meets up with Vancouver's West End highrises you will find Lost lagoon which is home to an extensive variety of waterfowl.
+You can enjoy a pleasant walk around the lagoon on the walking path.
+On nice days you can find local artists displaying their paintings at the 'Painters Circle' just south of the Aquarium.
+There are many wilderness trails winding throughout the interior forests where you will find Beaver Lake, a large pond with a rich ecosystem.
+There is a large outdoor salt water swimming pool overlooking the ocean at second beach.
+Families with children will love going for a ride on the Miniature Railroad.
 Stanley Park is also home to the renowned Vancouver Aquarium, one of Vancouvers top attractions.
-Other attractions withing the park include the beautiful Stanley Park Rose Gardens, an 18 hole pitch and put golf course, and tennis courts.
+Other attractions withing the park include the beautiful Rose Gardens, an 18 hole pitch and put golf course, and tennis courts.

-Stanley Park restaurants provide great food and atmosphere in a variety of settings including The Fish House in Stanley Park, located just east of Second Beach near the park entrance and offering a variety of west coast cuisine with an emphasis on seafood; The Prospect Point Cafe, serving up seafood, burgers, and pastas with unbeatable views of the Lions Gate Bridge and the North Shore mountains; The Teahouse in Stanley Park, a romantic location serving fresh west coast cuisine with ocean and mountain views and The Stanley Park Pavilion located by the rose gardens.
+Several restaurants provide awesome food and atmosphere in a variety of settings including The Fish House in Stanley Park, located just east of Second Beach near the park entrance and offering a variety of west coast cuisine with an emphasis on seafood; The Prospect Point Cafe, serving up seafood, burgers, and pastas with unbeatable views of the Lions Gate Bridge and the North Shore mountains; The Teahouse, a romantic location serving fresh west coast cuisine with ocean and mountain views and The Stanley Park Pavilion located by the rose gardens.

 Facts For Your Visit